 When I do a home visit, I want to see the “real world” you… I don’t care if your home is clean as a whistle.
 What I do care about is that you can provide a safe and loving home.

-To prepare for a home visit you could dog-proof your home.
+To prepare for a home visit, consider dog-proofing your home.
 This will show that your home is ready for a dog.
 That’s it… There is no need to go into extreme cleaning mode or buy any supplies ahead of time.

 We also ask that everyone in the family be present for the home visit.
 This helps us gauge the home’s energy level and ensure everyone is on the same page with adopting a new dog.